wdonray/c-hide-zero-cards/README.md

 - **Framework**: Next.js 15 with React 19
 - **Styling**: Tailwind CSS 4
 - **UI Components**: Shadcn/ui (built on Radix UI primitives)
+- **Theme Management**: next-themes for light/dark mode support
 - **Language**: TypeScript
 - **Development**: ESLint, Prettier, Husky for code quality

 ## 📱 Usage Instructions

+### Getting Started:

+1. **Open the Tool**: Navigate to the application in your browser
+2. **Choose Your Theme**: Use the theme toggle in the header to select light or dark mode
+3. **Get Help**: Click "❓ How to Use" in the header for detailed instructions

 ### Basic Usage: